Vinicius 'nervous' ahead of Real Madrid Move

-Teenage forward Vinicius Junior is 'nervous and anxious' ahead of his arrival at Real Madrid.

-Vinicus, who turns 18 on Thursday, initially signed for Los Blancos last May in a £40.5m transfer from Flamengo.
+Vinicus, who turns 18 on Friday (AEST), initially signed for Los Blancos last May in a £40.5m transfer from Flamengo.

-Brazilian law prohibited him from leaving prior to his 18th birthday, and he will now join Julen Lopetegui's men for pre-season on Monday.
+Brazilian law prohibited him from leaving prior to his 18th birthday, and he will now join Julen Lopetegui's men for pre-season next week.

 Posting on Instagram, Vinicius wrote: ''On Friday I go to Madrid and I am a little nervous and anxious for this new stage of my life.